SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ﻿<h1>STEELMEET TODO

 ## In Progress...
-* All basic functionality Code Competition tab (All button should do something)
-* Timer
-* Undo lift
-* Retry lift
-* Something wrong with the order of updates for spectatorpanek suggetedbuttons runs an update all that breaks something with animation

-## Highest
+* Datagrid in Spectator panel
 * Visual Weights in info panels
 * Right-click on attempt to open menu and change it's judging and weight

+## Highest

 ## High
 * lifting order begin at 0 should begin at 1?
+* Warning when sending to comp if comp is loaded
 * Add button for exporting competitaion results inresults tab
 * Exporting GL points decimal amount should be lowered to 2
-* Warning when sending to comp if comp is loaded
 * Crash when changing group of lifter and sending to comp if already in competition

 #### Animations: